Prayer for Feather River

 |Five Pounds of Sugar

 The Story of “Prayer for Feather River”

 This album has taken a while to complete, but the story is worth the telling.
-Friday, July 9 2020, I was excited about recording at Feather River Hot Springs.
+Friday, July 9, 2020, I was excited about recording at Feather River Hot Springs.
 The concert was to be on the 10th.
-The pandemic had delayed this project for almost 2 years, and I was anxious to proceeded, to finally go and record my river tunes.
+The pandemic had delayed this project almost 2 years and I was anxious to proceeded, to finally go and record my river tunes.

 My husband, Glenn, came home to Roadrunner Farm, our place in Palo Cedro, Shasta County.
 He is a white-water guide for Trinity River Rafting in Big Flat, and he had been working all week.
 He fell ill in the evening.
 At four o’clock in the morning, we received a diagnosis of kidney cancer.
 We were both stunned, but he was certain he wanted to go to the hot springs and continue the project.
 There is nothing to be done until Monday if one receives a cancer diagnosis on a Friday night.

 We drove from Palo Cedro up past Lassen National Park the morning of Saturday, the 10th, across the southern part of Almanor, through Greenville, the Indian Valley, and down 89 to the Greenville Y. At the hot springs, I sang my heart out, giving these songs to the Feather River Canyon and the small crowd in attendance.

 In the morning, we continued down to Belden for lunch and then through Chico.
 On July 13, my daughter Miriam called to tell me there was a fire in the Feather River Canyon, this time a bad one.
 The Dixie was on the run.